How to pray salah

 Place your forehead, nose, hands, knees, and toes on the ground.
 Stay in this position and say the following 3 times:

-Say “Allahu Akbar” as you come up from sujud.
+Then say "Allahu Akbar" as you sit back up.
 Sit with your hands on your thighs and take a short pause.

 Then repeat a second sujud in the same way.
 Say the following 3 times:

-You have now completed the first rak‘ah of your prayer, which includes reciting, bowing, and two sujuds.
+You have now completed the first rak'ah of your prayer, which includes reciting, bowing, and two prostrations.

-Now, repeat those same steps (5 to 11) to perform the second rak‘ah before continuing with the rest of the prayer.
+Now, repeat those same steps (2–9) to perform the second rak'ah of prayer before continuing with the rest of your salah.

-After you have prayed the 2 rak'ah, sit down peacefully and say the following Tashahhud.
-This is a beautiful prayer that honors Allah and sends blessings to the Prophet Muhammad (ﷺ).
+After you have prayed the 2 rak'ahs (units) of prayer, sit down peacefully and say the following tashahhud.
+This is a beautiful prayer that honors Allah and sends blessings to the Prophet Muhammad ﷺ.

-During this part of the Tashahhud, raise your right index finger as you say “laa” and lower it when you say “ill-Allahu” (except Allah).
+During this part of the tashahhud, raise your right index finger.

 Not sure how many rak'ahs are in each prayer?
 Here's a quick guide: